Michner Plating site

-The Michner Plating Co. - Mechanic Street Site, as dubbed by the EPA, is a 140,000 square foot industrial complex that sits upstream to the Grand River in Jackson, Michigan. on the corner of N Mechanic Street and W Trail Street.
+The Michner Plating Co.–Mechanic Street Site, as dubbed by the EPA, is a 140,000 square foot industrial complex that sits upstream to the Grand River in Jackson, Michigan. on the corner of N. Mechanic Street and W. Trail Street.

 Architecture

 The first portion of the main structure was completed between 1907 and 1910, three stories, and made out of reinforced concrete.
 During the site's main expansion in 1920, a new brick-wall, steel-framed, wood-floored building was annexed onto this.
 A new basement with access doors was added along with that initial expansion movement.

-Following this were two new similarly structured buildings, were constructed.
+Following this, two new similarly structured buildings were constructed.
 These extensions, utilizing large attic spaces to trap heat in winter, and shingles to absorb heat in summer.
 Architecture modernized the plant for agriculture, allowing seeds on the third floor to stay warm in winter during packaging, in which produce was exposed.
 New boilers were added, and placed in the northern basement.

 After being converted to a plating-facility, the open floor plan was used for machinery, mostly the ceiling-mounted conveyor line which wrapped around the first and second floors.
 New fiberglass was installed over windows on the building, this originally would prevent metal degradation from UV light.

 Isbell's Seeds

 The very first industrial buildings on this site were constructed in the late 19th and early 20th century; these companies were Weeks Drug & Chemical, Lewis Blessings Cigar & Paper Box, and Novelty Manufacturing.

 By 1920 Lewis Blessings and Weeks Drug & Chemicals' property on Mechanic Street had been acquired by S.M.
 Isbell Seed Co.

 Isbell Seed, was Michigan's biggest supplier of agricultural produce, specifically beans at the time.
 After the acquisition of the buildings, the S.M.
-Isbell Company preceded in demolition of multiple structures on site, excluding Weeks's three story storage building.
+Isbell Company preceded in demolition of multiple structures on site, excluding Weeks's three-story storage building.
 Isbell Seed expanded the Weeks storage building until 1930, when Isbell evidently fell victim to the Great depression.

 When looking over that site today viewers are able to observe the original Isbell signs that'd been painted on the building's facade, standing the test of time.

 Michner acquisition

-In 1935 the three story complex was purchased by Joseph Michner, in which he would found Michner Plating Corp.
+In 1935 the three-story complex was purchased by Joseph Michner, in which he would found Michner Plating Corp.
 The company manufactured and plated automobile parts, particularly seat belts and other small parts.
 Engraving, heat treating, chrome, and electroplating also made up the bulk of manufacturing that occurred at Michner Plating Co.

 The Michner Plating Corporation renovated the Isbell buildings for plating, repainting them with the Michner name, and continue the expansion of the buildings.
 The company also bought the former Novelty Mfg., site allowing them to expand on the north end of the site.